AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

 #### The data structure:
 1. **Employees:**

     1.1.
-Uses Employee class with 4 fields:
+Uses Employees table with 4 fields:
     - ID - 9 digits.
     - Name - a string, can include two words.
     - Title - Manager, Senior or Junior.
     - Phone - 9/10 digits, can include a `-` after the prefix(2/3 first digits).
     - Birthday - uses the template dd/mm/yyyy.

     1.2.
-A dictionary is built based on the Employees.csv, using ID as key and Employee class instance as value.
+ID is key.
+    1.3.
+Employee class instance is used when reading from file.

 2. **Attendance Log:**

     2.1.
-Uses Attendance class with 4 fields:
+Uses Attendance table with 3 fields:
     - ID - 9 digits
-    - Name - a string, can include two or more words.
     - Date - uses the template dd/mm/yyyy (auto update on creation)
     - Time - uses the template HH:MM (auto update on creation)

     2.2.
-A list is built based on the Attendance_log.csv, using Attendance class instance as value.
+Date and Time are used as key (timestamp).

 #### Employees related functions:
 Each function updates employees file.